Skip to content

 (not real code - just for demonstration purposes)

-Obviously, we'll need some system to substitute in the right translation for the right people, but Pylon will handle that for you, so don't worry about it for now.
+Obviously, we'll need some system to substitute in the right translation for the right people, but Pylon will handle that for you automatically.
 Now, let's see how to do the same thing with Pylon.

 Remember how we did item.setName("item.nuclear-bomb.name") above?
 In Pylon, you don't need to do that because Pylon automatically generates the translation key based on your item's key.
 All we need to do is create translation files and make sure they contain the correct keys.